Panasonic GX85 vs Sony RX1R II

 It is notable that the RX1R II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The GX85 does not feature such a mic input.

 Both the GX85 and the RX1R II are recent models that are part of the current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the GX85 followed on from the Panasonic GX7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GX85 and RX1R II can be found, respectively, in the Panasonic GX85 Manual (free pdf) or the online Sony RX1R II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic GX85 and the Sony RX1R II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.